top of page

 Cvfix

-*LIMITED TO RESIDENTS OF FRESNO COUNTY* Appointments can be booked on the cvfix website.
+Currently Not Accepting Appointments - Appointments can be booked on the cvfix website.
 The cost is $20 per cat, with a limit of three cats per household without prior approval.
 Please contact them if you are trying to address a colony/hoarder type of situation, and they will do their best to accommodate your needs.
 New appointments are posted on the cvfix website every Sunday afternoon.
-Note that spay appointments tend to fill up VERY fast, so you will need to be quick about booking one once they become available. https://appointments.cvfix.org/
+Note that spay appointments tend to fill up VERY fast, so you will need to be quick about booking one once they become available. https://cvfix.org/ (https://cvfix.org/)

 H.O.P.E.
 Animal Foundation